-To start working with a CPC model, first, you need to evaluate/measure the effectiveness of the campaign.
-In order to do this, the campaign must pass a “test”.
+To start working with a CPC pricing model, you need to evaluate/measure the effectiveness of your campaign/offer first.
+For this, a campaign must complete a ‘Testing Period’.

-Here you set the amount of funds that will be deducted from your campaign budget if the cost of produced clicks won’t cover expenses for the tested traffic.
+The testing budget refers to the funds that will be deducted from your campaign’s budget if the overall cost of produced clicks will not cover the expenses of the tested traffic.

-However, you should take into account the volume of traffic on the GEO.
-If the selected GEO has a high volume of traffic (for example, IN, PK, BR, etc.), then it is better to set a higher test budget to be able to test more zones and further, get more traffic.
+However, you should always take the available volumes of traffic on specific GEOs into account.
+If selected geo has got a huge volume of traffic (for example, IN, PK, BR), it is better to set a higher test budget to be able to test more zones and, thus, get more traffic.

-If the selected GEO has a low volume of traffic, then it is better to use the smaller test budget otherwise, the test will last for several days.
+If selected geo has a low traffic volume, it is advisable to set a smaller test budget.
+Otherwise, a Testing Period may last for several days.

-This option excludes zones from the test that don’t provide a single click, after a certain number of impressions has been sent to it, from the campaign’s rotation.
+This option will exclude zones that do not bring a single click, after a certain number of impressions has been sent to it, from the campaign’s rotation.
 This will prevent you from buying unnecessary traffic that does not show good results with your offer.

 Early Efficiency Checker

-This option checks the efficiency of your campaign in the early stages.
-So, in case your campaign has a low performance this option can stop the test before it is completed to prevent the loss of your test budget.
+This option checks the efficiency of your campaign in its early stages.
+In case your campaign has low performance, this option can stop a test before it is completed to prevent the loss of your test budget.

-Very helpful in case you want to test several offers or landing pages at the same time, and you do not want to spend the test budget in full multiple times.
+It may be very helpful in case you want to test several offers or landing pages at the same time, and you do not want to spend the test budget in full multiple times.
 Campaigns that have shown low performance will be stopped in the very beginning, and your funds will be saved.

-To evaluate the effectiveness of the campaign, it is necessary to send a certain amount of traffic to the offer and measure the results.
-You have to set the test budget, which will be used to buy traffic for evaluation.
-A special algorithm is used to calculate the optimal bid for each specific zone
+To evaluate the effectiveness of a campaign, it is necessary to send a certain amount of traffic to the offer and measure its early results.
+You have to set a test budget, which will be used to buy traffic for evaluation.
+A special algorithm will be applied to calculate an optimal bid for each specific zone.

 Tests could be free and compensated.

-If the overall cost of received clicks covers, or is higher than, the expenses of the tested traffic, the test is considered free since you pay only for clicks.
+If the overall cost of received clicks covers, or is higher than, the expenses of the tested traffic, a test is considered free since you are only paying for clicks.

 If the overall cost of received clicks does not cover or is not greater than, expenses of the tested traffic, the difference is compensated from the test budget.
 Such tests are called compensated.